Redefine Your Dreams

 Sometime in the early 2000’s, Dr. William Werther was chatting with my father.

 Redefine SuccessBill was telling my dad that his greatest goal in life was to be a philanthropist.
-And even though Dr. Werther knew that he had helped scores of students throughout his , his biggest disappointment was that he hadn’t earned quite enough money to build a powerful philanthropic machine.
+And even though Dr. Werther knew that he had helped scores of students throughout his career, his biggest disappointment was that he hadn’t earned quite enough money to build a powerful philanthropic machine.

 My father asked Dr. Werther for his definition of a philanthropist.